Irish lichens

 Lecania naegelii

-Lecania naegelii January 2010 and December 2011
+Lecania naegelii January 2010, March and April 2012

 All images used are copyright.
 Please contact me if you find errors.